 In a perfect world your employer would provide you with decent wages, good benefits, a safe place to work, and treat you with respect.
 Unfortunately, most do not.

 There are many benefits on why you should belong to a Union.

 Sharing in decision making about promotions and work production standards Increases productivity and improves management practices.
 Better training, lower turnover and longer tenure also make union workers more productive.

-The lies consultants will use are often as predictable as their techniques.
-You’ll hear that the union is bound to strike and that you will be forced to go out.
+The “Lies Consultants” will tell you that the union is bound to strike and that you will be forced to go out.

 You’ll hear that you will be required to pay enormous amounts of dues and that corrupt union bosses will steal your dues money.
 You’ll hear that the union will be run by a bunch of outsiders who just want to come in and take over the workplace.

 And you’ll hear that the union can’t guarantee you anything and that you may even lose wages and benefits.

 None of the above statements are true, but they can be pretty frightening, if you and your co-workers do not have the right answers ready.

 For all their money and their lies, the consultants and lawyers can be beaten- labor unions all over the country have been successful at countering their efforts and winning thousands of union election campaigns.